lggg123/bizycs_VSF/README.md

 # Vue Storefront Shopify Template

 Vue Storefront 2 template for Shopify.
+To contribute or if you are assigned a task to work on bizycs.com refer the instructions below and create a separate branch naming the task or contribution to the project.

 ## Setup
+1. Create a developers account at shopify with shopify.dev.

+2. Ask me here at rails_dev@codengine.org for a CSV file to upload products.

+3. Once the account is created create a store on the developers portal and create a private app by first clicking app, then manage private apps.
+Make sure to have storefront enabled to be able retrieve the front-end data.
+The private API settings can be left blank since we are not using themekit and instead will be calling the data from the Shopify storefront API.

-1. Create a `.env` inline with `middleware.config.js` file and fill the following required variables
+4. Create a `.env` inline with `middleware.config.js` file and fill the following required variables

 ```bash
 SHOPIFY_STOREFRONT_TOKEN=<SHOPIFY_ACCESS_TOKEN>
 SHOPIFY_DOMAIN=<SHOPIFY_DOMAIN> # example: vsf-next-pwa.myshopify.com
 ```

+More specifically add in the tokens and domain from the developers portal on shopify to the .env file and I believe I already have middleware.config.js preconfigured for the website.

-2. Run the project
+5. Run the project

 ``` bash
 # install dependencies